dmitriz/gulp-automation/README.md

 Many of them are based on installing a **Chrome browser extension**.
 However, in addition to being **limited** to the Chrome browser, [Chrome extensions are **vulnerable**](http://www.techrepublic.com/blog/it-security/chrome-extensions-are-vulnerable-advantage-bad-guys/).

 Other solutions are based on manually adding a script tag inside your HTML file.
-This adds to the maintenance headache to remember removing it from your production code, among others.
+This adds to the **maintenance headache** to remember removing it from your production code, among others.

-Both extension and extra tags are completely unnecessary!
+Both extension and extra tags are completely **unnecessary**!

 ## Dead simple way to enjoy Live Reload!